IrgendwasMitSchnittlauch/Blog/README.md

 Now about 2,5 years later, I decided to take a restart and get to start again with my already gained experience this new project.

 ### Interested?
 Feel free to follow my online adventures
 ---
 > **About the author**
 >
-> Florian Scholz alias (IrgendwasMit)Schnittlauch is a german based microsoft it system engineer, who loves powershell automation, Azure and microsoft infrastructure services.
+> Florian Scholz alias Schnittlauch is a german based microsoft it system engineer, who loves powershell automation, Azure and microsoft infrastructure services.
 > After work Florian spents a lot of his time as a voluntary firefighter aswell as cooking with his wife.